 Benefits of progressive web apps

 Would you like to hear about new PWA opportunities at first hand?
 Then watch this video from Google I/O Conference in 2018.

-Now let’s look into PWAs benefits in more detail, and let’s see what positive changes they can bring to your customers’ experience.
+Now let’s look into the benefits of Progressive Web Apps in more detail, and let’s see what positive changes they can bring to your customers’ experience.

 1. Easy install and update